 Dereferencing a pointer means accessing the value stored at the address that the pointer is pointing to.
 This is done using the asterisk (*) before the pointer name.
 Dereferencing allows you to read or modify the value stored in the variable that the pointer points to.

-Example
+Example:

 #include <stdio.h>